kamax-matrix/mxisd/README.md

 single coherent product.

 mxisd is specifically designed to connect to an existing on-premise Identity store (AD/Samba/LDAP, SQL Database, Web services/app, etc.) and ease the integration of a Matrix infrastructure within an existing one.
+Check [our FAQ entry](docs/faq.md#what-kind-of-setup-is-mxisd-really-designed-for) to know if mxisd is a good fit for you.

 The core principle of mxisd is to map between Matrix IDs and 3PIDs (Third-Party IDentifiers) for the Homeserver and its users.
 3PIDs can be anything that uniquely and globally identify a user, like: